Taking the wraps off RHI for homeowners: an air source heat pump.

 What is NOT eligible?

-Technologies that are excluded from the RHI, initially at least, include log/woodchip-fuelled stoves; condensing biomass boilers/stoves; air-to-air heat pumps; transpired solar thermal panels; biogas combusters; and micro CHP (combined heat and power).
+Technologies that are currently excluded from the RHI include log/woodchip-fuelled stoves; condensing biomass boilers/stoves; air-to-air heat pumps; transpired solar thermal panels; biogas combusters; and micro CHP (combined heat and power).

 Is my property/heating system eligible for RHI?